Semantic Density, Algos & Gamestop: This Time It's Different | ETF Trends

 This is not a good book, and thankfully it’s out of print.
 It documents a dozen or so 30-nothing wannabees who got very lucky in the late 1990s running money during a crazy tech and IPO boom.
 I was interviewed for this in early 2001 (well into the crash).

 We believe that the most important insights are those that operate at the most macroscopic level of analysis: understanding the great trends — the MetaThemes — that drive the new economy.
-We argue that the importance, impact and scope of the dynamics of the new economy are not fully understood and are appreciated by the market.
+We argue that the importance, impact, and scope of the new economy dynamics are not fully understood and appreciated by the market.

 But anyone who tells you this is wrong.
 Really, really wrong.
 This time, it really is different.